siliconcompiler/zerosoc/README.md

 tools.
 This [page][tools] contains links to installation instructions for SC's supported tools.
 The build script also supports remote builds, which do not require installing additional tools.

+**Note**: The ZeroSoC tip of main is considered unstable and may not be compatible with the latest SiliconCompiler.
+To ensure compatibility, we recommend checking out the [`stable`][stable] tag and using the most recent release version of SC.

 ## Usage